 Instructions

-- Sprinkle unflavored gelatin in water and keep aside.
+- Sprinkle a teaspoon of unflavored gelatin in water and keep aside.

 - Heat mango pulp, sugar and add the water with gelatin to just about boiling temperature.

-- Beat the heavy whipping cream using a hand mixer for about 5 minutes or until you get stiff spikes.
+- Beat the heavy whipping cream with a hand mixer for about 5 minutes or until stiff peaks form.

 - Gently fold the whipped cream and mango pulp using a spatula.